mailalexjoseph/increment-secureum/README.md

 ### contracts-vyper/

 Compilation with Hardhat Vyper takes a very long time.
 Also, no changes are made to the original curve contracts.
-That is why in this folder you will find both contracts and and created objects in this folder.
+That is why you will find both contracts and and created objects in this folder.

 ## Documentation